off2mxrs/portfolio2023/posts/donation-form.md

 [![donation form](/images/personalDonate.png "donation form")](https://donate.capradio.org/additional)

 ## Features
-Sleek design with animations for a modern feel and ease of use 24/7 and during fund drive campaigns:
+Sleek design with animations for a modern feel and ease of use daily and during fund drive campaigns:

 - 6 forms with default and personalized views for users to increase or maintain their contributions.

-- Bank Account and Credit Card payment options.
+- Bank account and credit card payment options.

 - E-commerce product listing for a dynamic selection of Thank-You gifts.

-- Button and input form fields
+- Button and input form fields with prepopulated amount capabilities.

-- Shadow form process form submissions through api connections via MailChimp, Luminate, and Online Express.
+- Form submissions processed through API connections via MailChimp, Luminate, and Online Express.

 ## Tech
 - JavaScript